 Before a technical standard for mapping is generally available, zones directly below, and managed by the TLD operator of the IDN TLD should essentially serve the same data for the Primary IDN TLD as for all delegated IDN Variant TLDs

 Should an appropriate technical standard for mapping become available along with ICANN policies for migrating towards such standard, the TLD operator must implement such standards accordingly

+IDN TLD Variant zones should produce consistent responses for all domain labels for which the registry operator offers registration (i.e. delegation) for

+The same IDN Language Policy for producing the IDN TLD Variant must be used for IDN registrations for all domain name lables for which the registry operator offers registration for

 5. Adding IDN Variant TLDs subsequent to initial delegation of a Primary IDN TLD